-- (a) Junior Professional Officers shall be provided in response to specific requests from the International Criminal Court, and shall be assigned to assist experts of the International Criminal Court: - (b) Junior Professional Officers shall not be placed at the Headquarters of the International Criminal Court or its field offices in any established posts; - (c) The final decision regarding the assignment of Junior Professional Officers shall rest with the International Criminal Court; - (d) Junior Professional Officers shall, for the duration of their assignment to the International Criminal Court, be subject, as international civil servants, to the rules and regulations of the International Criminal Court, as set forth in their letters of appointment, which will be issued by the International Criminal Court; - (e) Each JPO, as an international civil servant, shall be expected to maintain the highest standards of honour and integrity at all times.
-In the performance of his/her duties, a JPO shall neither seek nor accept instructions from any person or entity external to the International Criminal Court or from any Government, including his/her own Government.
-The Junior Professional Officer also signs the International Criminal Court Confidentiality Undertaking and Oath of Office; and - (f) The Donor Country shall be responsible for all identifiable costs pertaining to the employment of each Junior Professional Officer.
+- (a) Junior Professional Officers shall be provided in response to specific requests from the International Criminal Court, and shall be assigned to assist experts of the International Criminal Court: - (b) Junior Professional Officers shall not be placed at the Headquarters of the International Criminal Court or its field offices in any established posts or positions funded from General Temporary Assistance (GTA); - (c) The final decision regarding the assignment of Junior Professional Officers shall rest with the International Criminal Court: - (d) Junior Professional Officers shall, for the duration of their assignment to the International Criminal Court, be subject, as international civil servants, to the rules and regulations of the International Criminal Court, as set forth in their letters of appointment, which will be issued by the International Criminal Court; - (e) Each Junior Professional Officer, as an international civil servant, shall be expected to maintain the highest standards of honour and integrity at all times.
+In the performance of his/her duties, a Junior Professional Officer shall neither seek nor accept instructions from any person or entity external to the International Criminal Court or from any Government, including his/her own Government.
+The Junior Professional Officer also signs the International Criminal Court Confidentiality Undertaking and Oath of Office; and - (f) The Donor Country shall be responsible for all identifiable costs pertaining to the employment of each Junior Professional Officer, as well as administrative overhead costs incurred by the Court.

 The International Criminal Court undertakes to submit to the Donor Country requests for Junior Professional Officers for which, in the opinion of the International Criminal Court, suitable candidates may be found in the Donor Country.
-Each request shall normally be in the form of a job description, which shall be forwarded to all countries participating in the Junior Professional Officer Programme.
+Each request shall normally be in the form of a job description, which shall be forwarded to all countries participating in the Junior Professional Officer programme.